 Although the determination of a COMI can be a technically fraught analysis of international conflicts of law, PCS notes that in the vast majority of securitisations there is no real issue as the COMI is self-evident.

-In the case of the Transaction, title to the assets is transferred by means of assignments from Dutch entities to a Luxembourg entity.
+In the case of the Transaction, title to the assets is transferred, by means of an equitable assignment.

-The legal opinions from NautaDutilh confirmed that the assignment from the Seller to the Issuer meets the definition of "true sale" outlined above.
+The legal opinion from Arthur Cox confirms that an equitable assignment meets the definition of "true sale" outlined above